 One of the best and worst things about freelancing is that you are your own boss.
-You can wake up at 10am if you want!
-But wait…can you get everything you need done if you start work at 10:30?
+You can wake up at 10 am if you want!
+But wait…can you get everything you need to be done if you start work at 10:30?

 Because there’s a lot to do.
 Here’s a short list of what I do as a freelance writer:

--pitch them (ie- finding editor email addresses, come up with engaging story ideas, track where and when I send story ideas)
+- pitch them (ie- finding editor email addresses, coming up with engaging story ideas, tracking where and when I send story ideas)

 Whew!
 And honestly, there are myriad other things that can happen as a freelancer.